From great second-hand treasure finds in its flea markets to the fresh local produce, there are many reasons to visit Paris markets.

 Parisian markets are places with a lot of heart.
 From the sprawling flea markets at Clignancourt to the Sunday bird markets at Île-de-la-Cité, these markets offer a flavor to your Parisian experience outside the well-traversed tourist spots.
 I have fond memories of spending my weekends just being in different markets to discover great food and interact with the vendors.

 Take a walk with me across Paris’ many markets, including the better-known ones and those frequented by locals!
 Here are my 19 favorite markets in Paris, and my tips for visiting them.

 As the old saying says, the early bird gets the worm.

-Being early in Parisian markets means that you have more chances of getting the best finds, the freshest produce, and the vendors in their happy-to-receive-you attitude.
+Being early in Paris markets means that you have more chances of getting the best finds, the freshest produce, and the vendors in their happy-to-receive-you attitude.
 Plus there will be also less people wandering about in the morning.

 I really suggest that you get to the markets as early as you can to avoid the midday/afternoon frenzy.
 And after shopping, you can have a good brunch to reward yourself.
 Café crème tastes the best after a great market experience.

 Whether you’re a tourist or a Parisian expat, knowing some French means that you can ask basic questions and work your charm toward the vendors for discounts.